donejs/donejs/docs/guide.md

 donejs deploy
 ```

+The cli will walk you through getting an access token that will be saved to your user's home directory and deploy your static assets.

 Now your assets will live on a CDN.
 You can update your `index.stache` template to use the CDN to load Steal; all of assets will also come from there:

 ```html